Texas Tech University

 Bryan K. Hotchkins, Ph.D. is a tenured professor of Higher Education in the department of Educational Psychology, Leadership, & Counseling at Texas Tech University in Lubbock.

-Dr. Hotchkins studies how people of African descent use cyberbonding play in videogames to navigate the geographies of leadership in co-curricular organizations, based on climate, context and culture.
-More specifically, his research problematizes organizational impediments that place undergraduate leadership development in a state of arrested development, which further exacerbates student participation outside of the classroom.
-Dr. Hotchkins' research is guided by questions related to how meritocracy influences educational environments; specifically, faculty and administrator involvement on campus.
-With nearly 1,000 citations [since 2016], a h-index (14), an i10-index (16), and nearly 100 formal trainings/keynote lectures to his credit, he is actively committed to using research to amplify rarely seen and/or heard life perspectives.
-Ultimately, Dr. Hotchkins continues to utilize his Belongingness as Organizational Emotional Intelligence™ trainings to teach people how to actualize thoughtful connectedness across organization practices, policies and programs.
-His book “My Black is Exhausted: Forever in Pursuit of a Racist-free World Where Hashtags Don't Exist” is coupled with the “Becoming (Un)exhausted: An Interactive Journal for Moving Beyond Racism,” to serve as a template for teaching people how to better understand what it means to problem-solve in a world of difference.
+Broadly, Dr. Hotchkins uses his cyberbonding play theoretical framework (2023, 2026) to study how high school and undergraduate students navigate the geographies of school/college climate, context, and culture.
+His research primarily focuses on how learned video-game knowledge, in digital spaces, informs persistence strategies in physical places where academic outcomes, social integration and leadership development are key.
+Yet, how educational entities empower students to use video-game knowledgement for their holistic betterment is a secondary focus.
+Stated differently, when institutional retention practices and student persistence tactics align how are pathways to degree conferral impacted?
+Dr. Hotchkins' research is guided by questions related to how student use of video-game modding, comms and respawning influence educational involvement and engagement in and outside of class.
+With nearly 1,228 citations [since 2016], a h-index (15), an i10-index (21), and nearly 100 formal trainings/keynote lectures to his credit, he actively uses research to amplify rarely seen and/or heard life perspectives.
+As an aside, Dr. Hotchkins also utilizes his Belongingness as Organizational Emotional Intelligence™ trainings to teach people how to actualize thoughtful connectedness across organization practices, policies, and programs.
+In 2021, his book “My Black is Exhausted: Forever in Pursuit of a Racist-free World Where Hashtags Don't Exist” and “Becoming (Un)exhausted: An Interactive Journal for Moving Beyond Racism,” served as templates for teaching people how to better understand what it means to problem-solve in a world of difference.

-Bryan earned his doctorate in Educational Leadership and Policy from the University of Utah.
+Bryan earned his doctorate in Educational Leadership and Policy from the University of Utah, a member of the prestigious Association of American Universities (AAU).

 Dr. Bryan K. Hotchkins